 Throw in the mad AFL sporting culture, which I missed out on seeing a game unfortunately, and cricket at the famed WACA and Perth makes for a great short break, or for a base to have extended travel in Western Australia.

-Things to do in Perth, Western Australia
+Things to Do in Perth, Western Australia

-1. See the skyline from Kings Park
+1. See the Skyline from Kings Park and Botanic Garden

 Kings Park has a stunning location overlooking the Swan River and offers sweeping views of the Perth city skyline.